EFSCOIN/Efscoin/README.md

 NOOBS is designed to make it easy to select and install operating systems for the Raspberry Pi without having to worry about manually imaging your SD card.

-The latest official release of NOOBS can be downloaded from http://downloads.raspberrypi.org/NOOBS_latest
+The latest official release of EFSCOIN can be downloaded from http://downloads.raspberrypi.org/NOOBS_latest

 For information on previous releases and version changelists, visit https://github.com/raspberrypi/noobs/releases